chriseteka/aviron/README.md

   a pluggable CPU limit function that allows an application to freely define the CPU usage based on the current time.
 * The *Clamd CPU Limiter* controls a clamd's CPU usage based on *Dynamic CPU Limit*
-* The *Scheduled Clamd CPU Limiter* is a configurable scheduler to controls a clamd's CPU usage based on a *Clamd CPU Limiter*
+* The *Scheduled Clamd CPU Limiter* is a configurable scheduler to control a clamd's CPU usage based on a *Clamd CPU Limiter*